 An open letter to new parents:

 My baby girl never heard me tell her I loved her the first two years of her life.
 It wasn’t that I didn’t love her, or that I didn’t tell her every day, but rather that she had a hearing loss that went undetected for those two years, and was unable to hear any speech.
 There was no newborn hearing screening process in the hospital where she was born.
+While all Colorado hospitals and midwives know about newborn hearing screening now, missed babies and families who don’t follow up still happen.

 Please don’t delay!
 I know you love your new baby…make sure the message is getting across!